audreyqyfu/LATE/README.md

 Install `tensorflow` to use CPUs and `tensorflow-gpu` to use GPUs.

 ## Usage
-Note: In the current version of LATE, code described below needs to run where the Python scripts included in this distribution are stored on your computer.
+Note: In the current version of LATE, code described below needs to run where it is stored on your computer.
+To do so, go to the folder 'scripts/'
+`cd scripts/`
 Imputation and analysis will generate folders in the same directory.
 Datasets used for imputation or analysis (e.g., the input, the reference, or the ground truth) may be stored elsewhere.
 ### Example 1: Running LATE
 - Imputation: `python example_late.py -mode='late' -infile='../data/example.msk90.hd5'`
   - `example_late.py` reads in the input data, sets parameters and calls function `late_main` to perform imputation.